Boeing 737 MAX certification: Certification of subsequent MAX variants

 By July 2022, as it had about 640 orders, Boeing CEO David Calhoun thought the 737-10 could be cancelled as it had a certification deadline by 2022 year-end before requiring adding a crew alerting system, leading to lower 737 commonality, unless a waiver is granted, a political decision of the US Congress.

 The U.S. Congress agreed in December 2022 on a bill allowing Boeing to certify the MAX 7 and MAX 10 without EICAS, but required that the company must install an "enhanced angle-of-attack" (eAOA) system and a nuisance alert switch, as previously demanded by European and Canadian regulators.
 The eAOA system uses a third data source for the aircraft's angle of attack.
 Unlike the two existing AOA sensors, the third source is not a physical sensor but rather a software system that uses various other data from the flight computer to cross-check for erroneous AOA readings.
 The nuisance alert switch allows pilots to silence faulty stick shaker warnings resulting from erroneous AOA data.
 Boeing would have to retrofit these design changes to all 737 MAXs already delivered in Canada, Europe, and the U.S. within three years of MAX 10 certification.

 In July 2025, Boeing faced a setback as its 737 MAX 7 and MAX 10 certification was pushed back to 2026.

+On August 3, 2026, the 737 MAX 7 was certified by the Federal Aviation Administration.